-If you are planning to build-out or renovate your office space, knowing when and how to attain the proper permits is a must.
-Without them, your project runs the risk of being shut down by the city, leaving you with an unfinished space and likely some legal bills to go along with it.
+If you are planning to build-out or renovate your office space, knowing when and how to attain the proper building permit is a must.
+Without the property building permits, your project runs the risk of being shut down by the city, leaving you with an unfinished space and likely some legal bills to go along with it.

 To help you better understand the permitting process for construction projects in Austin, in this article we cover: